-A little over a year ago, I asked myself whether the Eero Home WiFi System will revolutionize the home networking market and set a blueprint for how the future of the routers will look like or if it’s just a sequence of expensive wireless repeaters.
-A year later, I can definitely say that Eero’s crowd-founded project was a success and the once unknown company has become one of the pioneers of the home mesh WiFi systems.
-But, being one of the first to implement a new technology has translated in numerous problems which have been slowly fixed and only recently did we have a better and more stable mesh WiFi system.
+About four years ago, I asked myself whether the Eero Home WiFi System will revolutionize the home networking market and set a blueprint for how the future of the routers will look like or if it’s just another set of expensive wireless repeaters.
+A year later, I could definitely see that Eero’s crowdfounded project was a success and the once unknown company has become one of the pioneers of the home mesh WiFi systems (and now they’re part of Amazon).
+But, being one of the first to implement a new technology has translated in numerous problems which have been slowly fixed and only about a year later did we have a better and more stable mesh WiFi system.

 |Eero 2nd Generation|